textpattern/textpattern.github.io/themes/front-end-themes.md

 #### The 'styles' directory

-The _styles_ optional directory should contains stylesheets as `.css` files.
+The _styles_ optional directory should contain stylesheets as `.css` files.
 A `default` essential stylesheet should be created; it will be created as an empty stylesheet on import if missing.
 If this directory is missing, an empty essential stylesheet (`default`) will be created on the first import while on update, styles import will be skipped.